-The use of generative AI software or Large Language Models (LLMs), such as ChatGPT falls under the umbrella of academic misconduct as it involves an "action or attempted action that may result in creating an unfair academic advantage" and is not a representation of your own thoughts, critical thinking, and work.
+Many uses of generative AI software or Large Language Models (LLMs), such as ChatGPT, Gemini, and Claude, fall under the umbrella of academic misconduct as it involves an "action or attempted action that may result in creating an unfair academic advantage" and is not a representation of your own thoughts, critical thinking, and work.
 Academic integrity is a critical component of being a member of the university community and our ability to evaluate your work.
 We are evaluating your ability to synthesize and apply sociological concepts, not how well AI does this.